Does Intermittent Fasting Increase Longevity?

 How Can Lower Stress Simple Strategies?

-You won’t need to spend too much money on optimizing stress adaptation skills.
+You won’t need to spend too much on optimizing stress adaptation skills.
 Here are the same strategies for that:

 • Deep Sleep: Melatonin is the key hormone that helps to stabilize inflammation and lower chronic stress, as well as anxiety, depression, and cortisol.